Rules

 Summary

 That’s it for the core rules!
-By now, the reader should have a handle on goal of the game (get XP), an understanding of the game’s structure (the Core Gameplay Loop), and should know where to look to resolve commonly occuring situations.
+By now, the reader should have a clear understanding of the game’s goal (get XP), the structure (the Core Gameplay Loop), and should know where to look to resolve commonly occurring situations.

 Key takeaways: